Anna Nixon, Co-Founder, STEM4Girls

 Anna Nixon, co-founder of STEM4Girls, a nonprofit dedicated to inspiring young people to pursue opportunities and learning in STEM fields, is an award-winning roboticist, speaker, teacher and leader.
 In her public talks, Nixon discusses the importance of technical education, technology trends, encouraging girls to pursue STEM, and generational changes caused by technology and education.

-Anna Nixon’s closing keynote address is proudly sponsored by AVIXA Foundation.
+Our closing keynote address is proudly sponsored by The Institute for Performance Improvement.